dmaldonado1482/Simulated-Annealing/README.md

 in the directory.
 When executing, it requires one parameter which will be the .tsp file to run the algorithm on.
 For example, use:
 `py Traveling_Salesperson_Problem.py qa194.tsp`

+This repository has given a few example .tsp files to use.

 ---